From ESPN.com:

 Clay Matthews' brother!

+What he brings: Matthews is instinctive, has a high motor and is a good tackler.
+He lacks top-end burst and athleticism but he locates the ball well and is relentless in pursuit.
+Overall he is a much better football player than athlete.
 How he fits: His versatility may allow him to play inside or outside for the Eagles and he will certainly be great on special teams.
 OLB Ernie Sims will likely leave via free agency and they can move starting MLB Stewart Bradley to the outside with Jamar Chaney taking his spot.
-Matthews will likely beat out somebody and the Eagles will really try to establish him as a blitzer and he could be very effective in their nickel package.
+Matthews will likely beat out somebody and the Eagles will really try to establish him as a blitzer and he could be very effective in their nickel package. |

 Casey Matthews doesn’t have the same explosive ability as his brother Clay, but he does have a nose for the ball.
 (And similar flowing hair.)